the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_decomposition/_index.md

 ```

 {{< checkpoint >}}
-{{< write-action "Explore her code, answer the following questions:" >}}
+{{< write-action "Explore her code, answer the following prompt:" >}}

-0. What terminal command do you use to run the non-animated version of her code?
-1. What terminal command do you use to run the animated version of her code?
-2. Iris has four modules in her project besides `animation.py` and `no_animation.py`.
-Name the modules here, and describe the purpose of each module in one sentence.
+0. Iris has four modules in her project besides `animation.py` and `no_animation.py`.
+List each module and describe its purpose.

 {{< /checkpoint >}}

 ### [Still Image]